 I liked the end tables that were in the master bedroom (which was monochromatic, with lots of greys and whites).
 Nice clean lines and cool drawer pulls.

 I found a similar side table on Overstock that has this rustic/industrial feel to it.
-Add on some fun accessories (some gold in there :)) And I paired it with this gorgeous chinoiserie panel to breathe some life into the space!
+Pair with some fun accessories, some gold in there.

-One of my favorites - the "lady of the house" room.
+One of my favorites - this "lady of the house" room that was linked to the master.
 This gold etagere (aka open shelving unit) was a study in how to style a bookshelf.
-A horizontal and vertical arrangement of books, layering, combining antiques with modern pieces, and that gorgeous sunburst mirror.
+A horizontal and vertical arrangement of books, layering objects, combining antiques and modern pieces & that gorgeous sunburst mirror.
+All against that very striking St Frank's textile that I could recognize anywhere!

-Also, you can't go wrong with a sunburst mirror and malachite candles :)
+Also, you can't go wrong with a sunburst mirror and malachite :)

-You can achieve a similar look by combining some of these elements with your own curios and decorative objects!
+You can achieve a similar look by combining some of these elements with your own arts & curiosities.

 A very inviting corner & a touch of zen - in the master bath.
 And the greek key pattern towels are ever stylish.
 Also, you can't see it, but the tiling was really understated and beautiful.